hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 > **NOTE: The `Long` type means the type provided by [long.js library](https://github.com/dcodeIO/long.js).**

 > **NOTE: A `number` is serialized as `Double` by default.
-You can configure this behavior using the `serialization.defaultNumberType` config option.
-Refer to [API Documentation](http://hazelcast.github.io/hazelcast-nodejs-client/api/current/docs/) in order to learn how you can configure it**
+You can configure this behavior using the [serialization.defaultNumberType](http://hazelcast.github.io/hazelcast-nodejs-client/api/4.1.0/docs/interfaces/_config_serializationconfig_.serializationconfig.html#defaultnumbertype) config option.

 Arrays of the `boolean`, `number`, `string`, and `Long` types can be serialized as `boolean[]`, `byte[]`, `short[]`, `int[]`, `float[]`, `double[]`, `string[]`, and `long[]` for the Java server side, respectively.